Extracorporeal shock wave lithotripsy (ESWL)

 ESWL is easily done as an outpatient procedure and takes about 1 hour.
 The patient lies on a water-filled cushion and the stone localized by means of X-ray or ultrasound.
-Xray targeting is preferred but if the stone cannot be seen on the xray, then ultrasound localisation method is used.
-Pethidine analgesia with sedation is injected as 3000 to 4000 shocks of sound waves are needed to shatter the stone.
+Xray targeting is preferred but if the stone cannot be seen on the xray, then ultrasound localisation is used.
+Pethidine analgesia with sedation is injected as some 3000 to 4000 shocks of sound waves are needed to shatter the stone.

 The patient lies on a water-filled cushion & the stone targetted using the xray unit of the machine